skjerns/imagine-decoding-challenge/README.md

 The epochs have been scrambled!
 Can you figure out in which epoch we played which auditory word by training a visual decoder *on images of the words*?

+You can win a total of 1000$ in price money!

+Direct link to the Kaggle competition: https://www.kaggle.com/competitions/the-imagine-decoding-challenge

 ## Overview

 Can you decode which images people were thinking of from data recorded while they were visually seeing these images?